Police Community Programs

 Shop with a Cop

-The Shop with a Cop program raises money through our Hero 5K race each year in order to provide a cheerful Christmas to underprivileged children within the community.
+The Shop with a Cop program raises money through fundraising efforts each year in order to provide a cheerful Christmas to underprivileged children within the community.
 Individual officers “partner” with children where each child is given money to spend on anything he or she desires.
 Each child is also required to purchase a winter coat as part of the program.
 After shopping, the children enjoy a pizza party at the Rolesville Police Department with the officers.
+On behalf of the Rolesville Police Department, we would like to thank our sponsors who have graciously contributed to these efforts.
+Without their continued support, this program would not be possible.

-For more information regarding Shop with a Cop, contact Sergeant L. Franklin at 919-556-7226 or email@example.com
+For more information regarding The Shop with a Cop program , contact Courtney Williams by phone at 919-556-7226 or email firstname.lastname@example.org

 Coffee with a Cop